-I believe that the most powerful relationship you will ever have is the relationship with yourself and as a result I work on the principle that self-knowledge can help to improve many aspects of one’s life and that self-examination can lead to a deeper sense identity, self-acceptance.
+I believe that the most powerful relationship you will ever have is the relationship with yourself and as a result I work on the principle that self-knowledge can help to improve many aspects of one’s life and that self-discovery can lead to a deeper sense identity and self-acceptance.

-This approach allow me to help my clients develop insight into and become aware of their values, beliefs and limitations and help them connect to and improve their relationship with themselves and others.
+This approach allows me to help my clients develop insight into and become aware of their values, beliefs and limitations and help them connect to and improve their relationship with themselves and others.

-The relationship we develop with ourselves over time often sets the tone for the relationship we have with others, as a result my approach to psychotherapy and counselling, is not to treat my clients in the same way a medical doctor treats a patient.
-Instead, I work with my clients to help them learn more about themselves and create changes in their thought patterns that lead to their desired personal growth by providing a safe space that that is respectful, confidential and non-judgmental in which my clients can explore their feelings freely, and work towards a better understanding of their emotions, thoughts, and ways of relating to other people.
+The relationship we develop with ourselves over time often sets the tone for the relationship we have with others.
+As a result my approach to psychotherapy and counselling is not to treat my clients in the same way a medical doctor treats a patient.
+Instead, I work with my clients to help them learn more about themselves and create changes in their thought patterns that lead to their desired personal growth by providing a safe space that is respectful, confidential and non-judgemental in which my clients can explore their feelings freely, and work towards a better understanding of their emotions, thoughts, and ways of relating to other people.

 Sessions are at the same time, and on the same day each week.
 I will normally work with you in an open-ended way or we can agree a set number of sessions, perhaps focusing on one key area.